Gegardus/stock-metrics/README.md

 # Stock Metrics

 > This app displays a list of popular stock market prices.
 Users can click on selected categories including forex, majors, cryptocurrencies, stocks, and ETFs.
 Each category lists the latest prices update for the pair.
-Consumes the [Financial Modeling Prep API] (https://site.financialmodelingprep.com/developer/docs).
+Consumes the [Financial Modeling Prep API](https://site.financialmodelingprep.com/developer/docs).

 This project is part of the Microverse curriculum React Capstone week.
 The main objective is to understand how create a React app, use components, hooks, state, redux, run tests, and creating professional documentation for app development..